• Skip to main content

 Ingredients

-1 package of Grass Roots Farmers’ Cooperative ground turkey
+1 lb of ground turkey

 2 tbs butter